jckleiner/learning-and-notes/linux/linux.md

 https://unix.stackexchange.com/questions/27555/what-scopes-can-shell-variables-have

+### PID File
+A PID file, short for process identification file, is a small text file that stores the process ID (PID) of a running program.
+The PID is a unique number assigned by the operating system to each process, and it is used to identify and manage the process.

+When a program is started, it typically creates a PID file in a well-known location, such as the /var/run directory on Unix-based systems.
+The PID file contains the PID of the running program, which can be used by other programs or system utilities to interact with the process.

+PID files are commonly used by system administrators to manage daemon processes, which are long-running background programs that perform specific tasks.
+By storing the PID in a file, it is easy to monitor and control the daemon process, such as stopping or restarting it.

+Some programs may also use the PID file to prevent multiple instances of the same program from running simultaneously.
+When a program starts, it can check if the PID file already exists, and if so, it can terminate to avoid conflicts.

 ## What is an init system?
 The init is a daemon process which starts as soon as the computer starts and continue running till, it is shutdown.
 In-fact init is the first process that starts when a computer boots, making it the parent of all other running processes directly or indirectly and hence typically it is assigned “pid=1“. `systemd` is the most popular init system used in many distros.